AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 \page

-&nbsp;When you land in difficult terrain, you must succeed on a DC 15 Strength (Athletics) or Dexterity (Acrobatics) check to land on your feet.
+&nbsp;When you land in Difficult Terrain, you must succeed on a DC 15 Strength (Athletics) or Dexterity (Acrobatics) check to land on your feet.
 Otherwise, you get the Prone condition as you land.

 :